greywolve/calderwood-paper/src/05_implementation.md

 We define HTTP routes using the Compojure library, which gives a declarative way of expressing all our application routes.
 Each route takes a request, and returns a response, and conforms the Ring Specification.
+Requests and responses are simply Clojure maps. [@50_ring_spec]

 The Ring Specification also describes middleware, which are essentially higher order functions, which wrap request handlers, and are able to inject information